 Being at such a high level also solar radiation is much higher (particularly UV rays) that makes the colour shading on the petals better (the plant produces more chlorophyll and there is higher photosynthetic rate and therefore, when the flower starts to form, there is a higher enzyme production that colours set more strongly on the petals).
 All this activity and the setting of colours on the petals makes them healthier and stronger, with higher quality and with a smoother texture.

-- Other flowers: We have crops on land between 800 and 1,200 metres high with temperatures between 18ºC at night and 31ºC during the day (on average) that allow special varieties such as hydrangeas to find ideal relative temperatures and humidity.
+Temperature Between 18ºC at night and 31ºC during the day (on average) that allow special varieties such as hydrangeas to find ideal relative temperatures and humidity.

 Regarding the most common types of flowers in the area we can highlight the following: gardenia, cymbidium orchid, dendrobium orchid, carnations, roses, hydrangeas, gerberas, tuberoses and chrysanthemums.